cseeyangchen/cseeyangchen.github.io/_pages/about.md

 - *2017.09 - 2021.06*, B.Sc., University of Electronic Science and Technology of China, Chengdu, China.

 # 🔥 News
-- *2023.12*: &nbsp;🎉🎉 Admitted to the Ph.D. program with Deparment of Computing, Hong Kong Polytechnic University, under the supervision of [Prof. Jingcai Guo](https://jingcaiguo.github.io/).
+- *2023.12*: &nbsp;🎉🎉 I am admitted to the Ph.D. program at Hong Kong Polytechnic University, under the supervision of [Prof. Jingcai Guo](https://jingcaiguo.github.io/).
 - *2023.10*: &nbsp;🎉🎉 One paper has been accepted by BIBM 2023!
 - *2023.10*: &nbsp;🎉🎉 One paper has been accepted by [Journal of Visual Communication and Image Representation (JVCI)](https://www.sciencedirect.com/journal/journal-of-visual-communication-and-image-representation)!
 - *2023.10*: &nbsp;🎉🎉 One paper has been accepted by [Engineering Applications of Artificial Intelligence (EAAI)](https://www.sciencedirect.com/journal/engineering-applications-of-artificial-intelligence)!
-- *2023.06*: &nbsp;🎉🎉 Serve as Reviewer for [IEEE Journal of Biomedical and Health Informatics (JBHI)](https://www.embs.org/jbhi/).
+- *2023.06*: &nbsp;🎉🎉 Serve as a Reviewer for [IEEE Journal of Biomedical and Health Informatics (JBHI)](https://www.embs.org/jbhi/).
 - *2023.04*: &nbsp;🎉🎉 One paper has been accepted by EMBC 2023!

 # 📝 Publications